grbfacet/facet/plasma-accel-explained.md

-<p>To begin studying the energy doubling research paper go here <a href="/energy-doubling-explained.html">Energy doubling research paper explained.</a></p>
+<p>To begin studying the energy doubling research paper go here to the <a href="/energy-doubling-explained.html">energy doubling research paper explained.</a></p>

 <p>Here is a link to <a href="/plain-english-papers.html">more about the history and philosophy of plain English explanations.</a></p>